JZ2803/api-webserver/README.md

     | 5        | 304        | 107          | 205         |
     | 6        | 305        | 108          | 206         |

 ## R7.
 Explain the implemented models and their relationships, including how the relationships aid the database implementation.
-This should focus on the database implementation AFTER coding has begun, eg. during the project development phase.
+This should focus on the database implementation AFTER coding has begun, eg. during the project development phase. <a id="r7"></a>

 ### Customer model
 - Maps to a `customers` table in the database